-Subject to adjustment as described below, the aggregate number of our Common Shares reserved and available for issuance pursuant to the settlement, exercise or redemption of Awards under the A&R LTIP will be (i) 12,350,000, representing approximately 12.5% of the Company's outstanding Common Shares on a non-diluted basis (12.2% on a fully diluted basis) as of the Record Date, plus (ii) the number of our Common Shares subject to stock options granted under the Option Plan prior to the adoption of the LTIP on May 22, 2020 that, following May 22, 2020, expire or for any reason are canceled or terminated without having been exercised in full.
+If the A&R LTIP Resolution is approved, subject to adjustment as described below, the aggregate number of our Common Shares reserved and available for issuance pursuant to the settlement, exercise or redemption of Awards under the A&R LTIP since the inception of the Original LTIP on May 22, 2020 will be (i) 27,350,000, representing approximately 14.3% of the Company's outstanding Common Shares on a non-diluted basis (9.4% on a fully diluted basis) as of the Record Date (12,350,000 under the LTIP and 15,000,000 approved under the A&R LTIP Resolution), plus (ii) the number of our Common Shares subject to stock options granted under the Option Plan prior to the adoption of the Original LTIP on May 22, 2020 that, following May 22, 2020, expire or for any reason are canceled or terminated without having been exercised in full.
 For the avoidance of doubt, Common Shares withheld in payment of any exercise or purchase price or taxes related to a stock option granted under the Option Plan will not become available for Awards under the A&R LTIP.
-The total number of Common Shares that will be available for issuance upon the exercise of ISOs (as defined below) shall be 12,350,000.
-The A&R LTIP increases the 5,850,000 initial share reserve under the LTIP by 6,500,000 Common Shares.
-The proposed 6,500,000 increase in Common Shares represents approximately 6.6% of the Company's outstanding Common Shares on a non-diluted basis (6.4% on a fully diluted basis) as of the Record Date.
-The share recycling and counting provisions, including clause (ii) in this paragraph, are the same in the A&R LTIP and the LTIP.
+The total number of Common Shares that will be available for issuance upon the exercise of ISOs since the inception of the Original LTIP on May 22, 2020 shall be 27,350,000.
+The A&R LTIP Resolution increases the 12,350,000 current share reserve under the LTIP by 15,000,000 Common Shares for a total of 27,250,000 Common Shares under the A&R LTIP.
+For the avoidance of doubt, Common Shares issued under the A&R LTIP since the inception of the Original LTIP on May 22, 2020 will count against the total share reserve thereunder.
+The proposed 15,000,000 increase in Common Shares represents approximately 7.8% of the Company's outstanding Common Shares on a non-diluted basis (5.1% on a fully diluted basis) as of the Record Date.
+The share recycling and counting provisions, including clause (ii) in this paragraph, are unchanged by the proposed amendment and restatement.